MinhNHHH/draw-real-time/README.md

 - Zoom Tool

 ## How does it *really* work?
-Web Draw uses WebSockets for the "Web" part, and the web Canvas API for the "Draw" part.
+Web Draw Real Time uses WebSockets for the "Web" part, and the web Canvas API for the "Draw" part.

 The WebSockets server uses the [ws module] for Node.js.When a user performs an action, the server is told about it, and if necessary, then tells all other session members about it.